 According to the American Veterinary Dental College, If a dog’s teeth are left untreated for three years, most dogs and cats have dental disease symptoms.

-Common dental problems, such as persistent bad odour, can lead to severe plaque or tartar formation and other dental diseases.
+Common dental problems, such as persistent bad odor, can lead to severe plaque or tartar formation and other dental diseases.

 When Does A Dog Need A Toothbrush?